threefoldfoundation/info_sdk/src/evdc/evdc_monitoring_k8s.md

 ------------>

 The health of the VDC you deploy can be monitored.
-A stack has been prepared that offers monitoring through Prometheus and Grafana.

 The scope of Kubernetes is very large, and each of these components can be monitored: the master and worker nodes (in terms of CPU consumption, memory usage, disk space usage, ...), but also the kubelet, pods, workloads, ...

 ## Getting Started

+A stack has been prepared on the TFGrid that offers monitoring through Prometheus and Grafana.
 > For monitoring using the stack solution on the ThreeFold Grid, please read [__Monitoring Stack__](evdc_monitoring_stack).

+Alternatively, you can also set up monitoring on your local machine using Lens.

-> For monitoring on your local machine, please read [__Monitoring Local__](evdc_monitoring_local).
+> For the deployment of local monitoring tooling, please read [__Monitoring Local__](evdc_monitoring_local).